RaghavenderSingh/hyperlink-wallet-adapter/README.md

   walletAdapterNetwork: WalletAdapterNetwork.Mainnet,
 });

-// Clean up when done
-unregister();
+// Unregister when you no longer need the wallet unregister();
 ```